-If you are to visit Kolkata this festive season, you are in for a treat.
+If you are to visit Kolkata this Durga Puja 2021, you are in for a treat.
 Many popular features of Kolkata's Durga puja will leave you awestruck.
 The city transforms into a land of carnival and people from all walks of life step out on the streets with eagerness and excitement to be a part of the grand spectacle.

 The name Durga in Sanskrit means ' the impenetrable.'
 According to the mythology, Goddess Durga transcended onto earth with the collective energy of gods, to kill the Demon Mahishasura.
 Mahishasura, who was blessed not to be defeated by any man or god, was finally destroyed by divine intervention.
 She is synonymous with divine feminine power.

 On the prime day of Durga Puja 2020, i.e., on the 6th day of the procession; beautifully finished idols of Goddess Durga are carried and displayed in well-adorned public pandals.
 Flowerets, colorful garments, gems, red vermillion, and different desserts are placed before the Goddess Durga.
 The idol of Lord Ganesh accompanies the idol of the Goddess.
 Goddess Durga is believed to be Lord Shiva's significant other, Parvati's alter ego.
 Thus, Goddess Durga is the mother of Lord Ganesh.

 It is a custom of conjuring the spirit of the Goddess in the idol.
 This ritual takes places on the seventh day, in the early part of the day.
 A handful of banana leaves called 'Kola Bou' is washed and adorned with a red-flanked sari.
 Consequently, using them in the parade by placing it close to the idol.
 Prayers and puja then mark the start of the trail and continue for the remaining days of the festival.
 You can witness plenty of cultural activities that occur as a segment of the celebrations.
 Individuals meet up to dance, sing, and perform musicals.